jacobalberty/unifi-docker/README.md

 ## Exposed Ports

 This container exposes the following ports.
-A minimal Unifi Controller requires the first three.
+A minimal Unifi Controller installation requires you expose the first three with the `-p ...` option.

 * 8080/tcp - Device command/control
 * 8443/tcp - Web interface + API
 * 3478/udp - STUN service
-* 8843/tcp - HTTPS portal
+* 8843/tcp - HTTPS portal _(optional)_
-* 8880/tcp - HTTP portal
+* 8880/tcp - HTTP portal _(optional)_
-* 6789/tcp - Speed Test (unifi5 only)
+* 6789/tcp - Speed Test (unifi5 only) _(optional)_

 See [UniFi - Ports Used](https://help.ubnt.com/hc/en-us/articles/218506997-UniFi-Ports-Used) for more information.

 ## Run as non-root User

-It is suggested you start running the Unifi Controller as a non-root user.
-The default container runs it as root but if you set the docker run flag `--user` to `unifi`, then the image will run as a special unfi user with the uid/gid 999/999.
+The default container runs Unifi Controller as root.
+The recommended `docker run...` command above starts Unifi Controller so the image runs as `unifi` (non-root) user with the uid/gid 999/999.
-You should ideally set your data and logs to owned by the proper gid.
+You can also set your data and logs directories to be owned by the proper gid.

-Note: If you run as `unifi`, you will not be able to bind to lower ports by default.
+_Note:_ When you run as a non-root user, you will not be able to bind to lower ports by default.
-This should not be needed if you are using the default ports.
+(This would not necessary if you are using the default ports.)
+If you must do this, also pass the
+`--sysctl net.ipv4.ip_unprivileged_port_start=0`
-If you need this, also pass the `docker run ...` flag `--sysctl` with `net.ipv4.ip_unprivileged_port_start=0` to bind to whatever port you wish.
+option on the `docker run...` to bind to whatever port you wish.

 ## Unifi-in-Docker on Windows
 Unifi uses the Mongo database to store its data.